bestestimate/api/4. Soil profile assessment/readme.md

-### **DATA STUDY - CONE PENETRATION TEST DATA**
+### **SOIL PROFILE ASSESSMENT**

-This readme provides a description of the CPT data study functionality.
+This readme provides a description of the distribution fitting functionality.

 #### **1. DESCRIPTION**

-Performs Robertson classification and layer identification based on the input
+Performs soil profiling based on a quantile regression analysis and
-of CPT data and returns reports and identified layers.
+provided parametric correlations with CPT data provided.

 #### **2. INPUT**